nidza07/nidza07.github.io/QC-docs/general usage.md

 Private messaging works no matter whether the person you are trying to message is on your table or not.
 The only important thing is that they are online, and that their privacy settings allow you to message them.
 You will be notified if any of this is not the case.

 #### Replying to a private message
 Let's imagine that the user MichaelLikesChocolate1111 just sent you a private message.
 In order to reply, you do not have to write their username all the time at all.
-Simply starting your message with the at sign, and a space, followed by  your message will send the message to the last person who wrote to you.
+Simply start your message with the at sign, and a space, followed by  your message.
+This will send the message to the last person who wrote to you.

 Stay careful!
 If you receive a message from a different person while typing, your message will still go to that person just messaging you once you press enter to send it.